April 30, 2020

 1) Fleas are wingless, blood-sucking insects that prey on many different types of mammals and birds.
-The most common flea of our pets in North American is Ctenocephalides felis, or, the cat flea.
+The most common flea of our pets in North America is Ctenocephalides felis, or, the cat flea.

-2) The cat flea will feed off of dogs, cats or even humans if given the chance.
-These hardy pests can reproduce quickly and can also carry some serious disease.
+2) The cat flea will feed off of dogs, cats, or even humans if given the chance.
+These hardy pests can reproduce quickly and can also carry some serious diseases.

-3) Fleas are known vectors for illnesses like the plague, tularemia and feline infectious anemia.
-In addition, certain tapeworm species are carried by the flea.
+3) Fleas are known vectors for illnesses like the plague, tularemia, and feline infectious anemia.
+In addition, certain tapeworm species are carried by flea.

-4) Understanding the flea’s life cycle is a vital component to eliminating the pest from your pets and your home environment.
+4) Understanding the flea’s life cycle is a vital component of eliminating the pest from your pets and your home environment.

 8) Flea pupae can hatch as adults in just 5-10 days or remain dormant for up to five months.